Henry Hendron

 Henry Joseph Christopher Hendron (born 28 December 1980) is an English former barrister who was known for representing several celebrity clients.
 In 2016, Hendron pleaded guilty to two counts of possession of a controlled drug with intent to supply, for supplying chemsex drugs that killed his boyfriend in a drug overdose the previous year.
 Hendron was convicted in 2023 of four offences on admission of the charges related to buying or seeking to buy drugs from his clients.
+He was disbarred in 2024.

 Life and education

 Hendron grew up in Ealing, London where he went to Gunnersbury Boys' School, before studying politics at Royal Holloway, University of London.
 As a 17-year-old, Hendron addressed the 1998 Conservative Party Conference, advocating the reinstatement of corporal punishment and longer jail terms.

 In 1999 Hendron featured in a newspaper after apprehending and making a citizen's arrest of a thief fleeing a branch of Santander Bank that he had robbed.

 Hendron has a twin brother Richard, a former inspector in the police, and political candidate, who was working as a criminal barrister as of 2015.
 The two were national competitive kayakers, and from 2009 to 2021 held the record for the world's longest canoe and kayak race, the 1,000 mile "Yukon 1000".

 In 2017 Henry obtained a temporary injunction to prevent Richard evicting him from a flat.
 In a subsequent court hearing Richard called Henry a "drug addict" and the injunction was discharged when Henry failed to attend the hearing.

 A clip of Hendron speaking in support of Brexit as an audience member of BBC Question Time went viral on Twitter.

 Hendron was declared bankrupt in March 2021 due to unpaid income tax.